Applying the Cycle

-Each fall, every educator in the district completes a self-assessment of his/her strengths and areas for professional growth (with reference to the relevant Evaluation Rubric, his/her most recent Evaluation Report, and the growth of his/her students last year), and the area of strength/challenge for the students he/she will be serving in the coming school year.
+Every educator in the district completes a self-assessment of his/her strengths and areas for professional growth with reference to the relevant Evaluation Rubric, his/her most recent Evaluation Report, using common assessment data, and evaluating strengths and challenges for the student learning.

-Additional guidance on the self-assessment process will be provided during faculty meetings in September, 2015.
-The form for your self-assessment can be found in the Forms for Educators link below.
+Additional guidance on the self-assessment process will be provided during faculty meetings in September.
+The form for your self-assessment can be found below.

 Step 3: Collecting Evidence